LIBRTY-LABS/LibrtyDevKit-Unity/README.md

 # LibrtyDevKit-Unity
-Build games using our Unity Librty Dev Kit
+Build games using our Unity LibrtyDevKit.dll

+Check LDKTest project as a demo for using the dll